ICSC-CN-HPC-Spoke-4-Earth-Climate/administration/.github/ISSUE_TEMPLATE/repository-creation.md

 Task: <>

 Repository manager: <GitHub username of the repository manager>
-Collaborators: [comma separated list of collaborators' GitHub usernames]
+Collaborators: [Comma separated list of collaborators' GitHub usernames.
+Leave empty if none.]

-Visibility:
+Visibility (put an x between [ ]):
 - [ ] Public
 - [ ] Private

-Purpose (optional): [Provide a brief description of the purpose of the repository]
+Purpose (optional): [Provide a brief description of the purpose of the repository.]